juandzambrano21/meta-math/README.md

 ## Abstract

-This paper presents a formal mathematical framework for an AI agent designed for continuous navigation in structured environments.
+This project presents a formal mathematical framework for an AI agent designed for continuous navigation in structured environments for automated theorem solving.
 The agent leverages a combination of ontologies, Bayesian updating, Kalman filters, large language models (LLMs), token-aware Monte Carlo Tree Search (MCTS), and Homotopy Type Theory (HoTT).
 A Coq proof assistant is integrated within a Docker environment for computational verification of HoTT-based hypotheses, ensuring robust and verifiable reasoning.

 ---